-Texas Water Development Board approves $27,640,000 to the Lone Star Regional Water Authority (Williamson and Bell counties) for a water supply project
+Texas Water Development Board approves $1,635,000 to the Lone Star Regional Water Authority (Williamson and Bell counties) for water system improvements

 For immediate release.
 Contact: Sarah Haney at 512-463-5129

-AUSTIN – (July 23, 2015) – The Texas Water Development Board (TWDB) today approved by resolution financial assistance in the amount of $27,640,000 from the State Water Implementation Fund for Texas (SWIFT) to the Lone Star Regional Water Authority (Williamson and Bell counties).
-The assistance will finance the planning, acquisition, design, and construction costs associated with a water supply project.
+AUSTIN – (July 26, 2018) – The Texas Water Development Board (TWDB) today approved by resolution financial assistance in the amount of $1,635,000 from the Texas Water Development Fund to the Lone Star Regional Water Authority (Williamson and Bell counties).
+The Authority will use the assistance to finance planning, acquisition, design, and construction costs associated with water system improvements.

-The Authority could save approximately $799,588 over the life of the loan by using SWIFT.
+The Authority could save approximately $110,000 by using the Texas Water Development Fund.

 The TWDB is the state agency charged with collecting and disseminating water-related data, assisting with regional planning, and preparing the state water plan for the development of the state’s water resources.
 The TWDB administers cost-effective financial assistance programs for the construction of water supply, wastewater treatment, flood control, and agricultural water conservation projects.